redhat-cop/automate-tower-ha-dr/README.md

 Tower clustering minimizes the potential of job execution service outages by distributing jobs across the cluster.
 For example, if you have an Ansible Tower installation with a three node cluster configuration and the Ansible Tower services on a node become unavailable in the cluster, jobs will continue to be executed on the remaining two nodes.
 It should be noted, the failed Ansible Tower node needs to remediated to return to a supported configuration containing an odd number of nodes.
 See [setup considerations] (https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#setup-considerations)

-Tower cluster nodes and database should be geographically co-located with low latency (<10 ms) and reliable connectivity.
+Tower cluster nodes and database should be geographically co-located with low latency and reliable connectivity.
 Deployments that span datacenters are not recommended due to transient spikes in latency and/or outages.

 **Database Availability**